jaycody/incept-loops/README.md

 - [2015 Conference on Computer Vision and Pattern Recognition] - (CVPR 2015)
 - [Google Computer Vision Research at CVPR 2015]

+##Articles
+- [Yes, androids do dream of electric sheep] - Inceptionism article in The Guardian

 ##Papers
 - [Going Deeper with Convolutions]
      - We propose a deep convolutional neural network architecture codenamed Incep- tion, which was responsible for setting the new state of the art for classification and detection